pawelbura/downsample_influxdb_batch/README.md

 Definition of connection, address, port, user, password.
 Both IP address or DNS address can be used.
 See example `config.ini` for details and DEFAULT values.
 ## influxdb_db
-configuration of database name and source and target retention policies.
+Configuration of database name and source and target retention policies.
+Time range to downsample also can be configured for example to downsample only data from last week.
 See example `config.ini` for details and DEFAULT values.

 ## downsample_mode